ormizj/template-nuxt-fsd/README.md

 ## Further Notes

+### App

+- App doesn't contain slices, App should contain only code that concerns the **entire application**, so no splitting is necessary.

 ### Shared

 - For the Shared layer that has no slices, it’s usually more convenient to define a **separate public API for each